-CADTH also facilitates various preceptorships for students across the country.
-These preceptorships are linked to local universities and colleges, and they apply to various disciplines (e.g., nursing, pharmacy).
-For more information, contact the Liaison Officer in your area: www.cadth.ca/contact-us/liaison-officers
+CADTH facilitates various preceptorships for students across the country.
+These preceptorships are linked to local universities and colleges, and apply to various disciplines (e.g., nursing, pharmacy).

-We also deliver presentations to students, and develop student tools and resources.
-Here are two of our most popular ones:
+CADTH delivers presentations to students, and develops student tools and resources.
+Two popular examples: